Ford to cut 12,000 jobs in Europe as part of restructuring

 He said the company was “providing support to ease the impact.”

 Ford of Europe, based in Cologne, Germany, said it hopes to “significantly improve” its financial results in Europe, moving toward sustained profitability and a longer-term goal of 6% operating margins.
 Ford lost $398 million in 2018 in Europe.
 Rowley said that financials would improve this year but stopped short of predicting a full-year profit in a conference call with reporters.

-Ford Motor Co. and other global automakers are facing multiple challenges, including the expensive push to develop electric cars that will help them meet new emission rules in Europe and comply with regulations favoring alternative energy vehicles in China.
-They need strong profits to fund those investments.

 The company has already said it is closing its Bridgend engine plant in Wales, a transmission plant in France, and three plants in Russia.
 It is selling its Kechnec transmission plant in Slovakia to Magna.